Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 What Is a Cushion Cut Diamond?

 The cushion cut diamond is beloved for its soft, romantic, and vintage appeal.
-With origins dating back over 200 years, this cut blends a square or rectangular outline with gently rounded corners, resembling a pillow—hence the name “cushion.”
+With origins dating back over 200 years, this cut blends a square or rectangular outline with gently rounded corners, resembling a pillow — hence the name "cushion."
+According to GIA, the cushion cut was the dominant diamond shape for most of the 19th and early 20th century.

 Key characteristics include: